Earthfiredrake/SWL-FreeHUD/README.md

 ## Known Issues

-This is an early version of this mod, so there's likely to be a few issues discovered:
+This is still an early version of this mod, so there's likely to be a few issues discovered:
-+ Abilities (mostly weapon gimmicks) may not accurately reflect the disabled state when first loaded
 + Default layout doesn't match the ability bar (Won't fix: whole point is to rearrange them anyway)

 As always, defect reports, suggestions, and contributions are welcome.
 They can be sent to Peloprata in SWL (by mail or pm), via the github issues system, or @Peloprata in #modding on discord.